Tensor-train methods for sequential state and parameter learning in state-space models

 \end{enumerate}

-In these steps, the marginalization in \eqref{eq:marginalization} plays the key role in sequentially updating the joint posterior random variables $(\bTh, \bX_{t}|\bY_{1:t} = \by{}_{1:t})$.
-For example, the bootstrap filter \citep{gordon1993novel} solves the marginalization by a weighted update of conditional samples---it first draws conditional random variables $\bX_{t}^{(i)} |\bX_{\tminusone}^{(i)}$ that follow the state transition density $ f(\bx_t | \bX_{\tminusone}^{(i)})$ conditioned on each of the previous particles, and then updates the weights using the likelihood function $g(\by{}_t |\bX_t^{(i)})$.
-The path estimation \eqref{eq:path_prob} and the smoothing \eqref{eq:smoothing_prob} can be solved by additional backpropagation steps given the solutions to the filtering and parameter estimation problems.
-In the rest of this section, we will introduce the TT decomposition that can solve the marginalization problem \eqref{eq:marginalization} by function approximation, and then present a basic TT-based algorithm to outline the procedure for solving the filtering and parameter estimation problems.
+In these steps, the marginalization in \eqref{eq:marginalization} plays a key role in sequentially updating the joint posterior random variables $(\bTh, \bX_{t}|\bY_{1:t} = \by{}_{1:t})$.
+For example, the bootstrap filter \citep{gordon1993novel} solves the marginalization using a weighted update of conditional samples---it first draws conditional random variables $\bX_{t}^{(i)} |\bX_{\tminusone}^{(i)}$ that follow the state transition density $ f(\bx_t | \bX_{\tminusone}^{(i)})$ conditioned on each of the previous particles, and then updates the weights using the likelihood function $g(\by{}_t |\bX_t^{(i)})$.
+The path estimation \eqref{eq:path_prob} and the smoothing \eqref{eq:smoothing_prob} can be solved by additional backward propagation steps given the solutions to the filtering and parameter estimation problems.
+In the rest of this section, we will introduce the TT decomposition that solves the marginalization problem \eqref{eq:marginalization} by function approximation, and then present a basic TT-based algorithm to outline the procedure for solving the filtering and parameter estimation problems.
 Algorithms for solving the smoothing problem will be discussed in later sections.